-You obtain CCA cryptographic services from the PCI Cryptographic Coprocessor through procedure calls to the CCA security application programming interface (API).
-Most of the services provided are considered an implementation of the IBM Common Cryptographic Architecture (CCA).
+You obtain CCA cryptographic services from the coprocessor through procedure calls to the CCA security application programming interface (API).
+Most of the services that are provided are considered an implementation of the IBM Common Cryptographic Architecture (CCA).
 Most of the extensions that differ from other IBM CCA implementations are in the area of the access-control services.
-If your application program will be used with other CCA products, you should compare the other-product literature for differences.
+If your application program is used with other CCA products, compare the product literature for differences.

-Your application program requests a service through the security API by using a procedure call for a verb.4 The procedure call for a verb uses the standard syntax of a programming language, including the entry-point name of the verb, the parameters of the verb, and the variables for the parameters.
+Your application program requests a service through the security application programming interface by using a procedure call for a verb.
+The term verb implies an action that an application program can initiate; other systems and publications might use the term callable service instead.
+The procedure call for a verb uses the standard syntax of a programming language, including the entry-point name of the verb, the parameters of the verb, and the variables for the parameters.
 Each verb has an entry-point name and a fixed-length parameter list.
-See the first page of each of the following chapters to learn what verbs are provided.

-The security API is designed for use with high-level languages, such as C, COBOL (OS/400), or RPG (OS/400), and for low-level languages, such as assembler.
+The security application programming interface is designed for use with high-level languages, such as C, COBOL (i5/OS), or RPG (i5/OS), and for low-level languages, such as assembler.
 It is also designed to enable you to use the same verb entry-point names and variables in the various supported environments.
 Therefore, application code that you write for use in one environment generally can be ported to additional environments with minimal change.

-Verbs, Variables, and Parameters
+Verbs, variables, and parameters

-This section explains how each verb (service) is described in the reference material and provides an explanation of the characteristics of the security API.
+This section explains how each verb is described in the reference material and provides an explanation of the characteristics of the security API.

-Each callable service, or verb, has an entry-point name and a fixed-length parameter list.
+Each callable verb has an entry-point name and a fixed-length parameter list.
 The reference material describes each verb and includes the following information for each verb:

 - Pseudonym

-- Entry-point name
+- · Entry-point name

-- Supported environment(s)
+- · Valid environments

 - Description

-- Restrictions
+- · Restrictions

 - Format

 - Parameters

-- Hardware command requirements.
+- Required commands

-Pseudonym and Entry-Point Name: Each verb has a pseudonym (general-language name) and an entry-point name (computer-language name).
+Each verb has a pseudonym (also called a general-language name) and an entry-point name (known as a computer-language name).
 The entry-point name is used in your program to call the verb.
-Each verb's entry-point name begins with one of the following:
+Each verb's seven-character, entry-point name begins with one of the following: